 What Is a Yearly Plan?

 Whether it's a list of activities for the benefit of an institution such as that in school, preschool, kindergarten, or nursery, an annual plan is generally meant to be updated and conform to the standard operations.
 A yearly plan, in its broader sense, primarily aims to direct the organization to its growth.
 Hence, it's called a plan—it's meant to move forward, not to retract.
 With that being said, a yearly plan will be used as a tool by the stakeholders in their decision-making.
 Further, a yearly can may not just apply in organizations, it may also be applicable for personal use.
-If you care for your future, you would definitely mind creating daily plan, weekly plan, monthly plan, or for a larger coverage, yearly calendar/plan.
+If you care for your future, you would definitely mind creating a daily plan, weekly plan, monthly plan, or for larger coverage, yearly calendar/plan.

 How to Create an Effective Yearly Plan

-Similar to almost all kinds of planner like a budget planner, you would want to calculate your decisions and how they will differ every year.
+Similar to almost all kinds of planners like a budget planner, you would want to calculate your decisions and how they will differ every year.
 Since you aim to plan for your future, let us help you out by reading these steps to create an effective yearly plan.

 1. Determine Your Purpose

 When you think about creating a yearly plan, include your goals.
 For example, you're a department head in physical education, think about the lessons you would like them to learn for every academic year they attend physical education classes.
-Like for year 1, you can have the entire curriculum teach them volleyball throughout the year then another lesson plan next year, however you wish to do it, as long as the students have learning growth each year.
+Like for year 1, you can have the entire curriculum teach them volleyball throughout the year then another lesson plan next year, however, you wish to do it, as long as the students have learning growth each year.

 2. Make Every Step Achievable

 Since you were able to determine your goals, it's time to look into a course of action that you can take.
 If you're a marketing agent, you may schedule promotional activities and coordinate with vendors to increase your sales and brand advertising.
-Creating a schedule is very essential especially for busy people because their are other commitments that might just interrupt their planned activity; hence, scheduling should always be practiced on a regular basis.
+Creating a schedule is very essential especially for busy people because there are other commitments that might just interrupt their planned activity; hence, scheduling should always be practiced on a regular basis.

 3. Create a Monthly Plan

-Although a yearly plan doesn't have to be that much elaborate, planning on a monthly plan basis would also help you identify the necessary actions you would take in order to achieve your goals.
+Although a yearly plan doesn't have to be that much elaborate, planning on a monthly basis would also help you identify the necessary actions you would take in order to achieve your goals.
 This way, you are trying your best to make them achievable.
 For instance, counting your monthly budget as part of our itinerary for the next year.